Disrupt Less, Innovate More

 Innovate from the inside out.
 You disrupt yourself, but in a positive, progressive way that positions you better for the change happening in the world.

-So, as we head into 2019, instead of thinking about disruption, think about innovation and change.
+So, as we head into the rest of 2022, instead of thinking about disruption first, focus on innovation and change.